East Wing: Demolition

 On October 22, a White House official told NBC that the "entirety" of the East Wing would eventually be "modernized and rebuilt".
 The official claimed that the construction plan had never been firm: "The scope and the size of the ballroom project have always been subject to vary as the process develops."

 Later on October 22, Trump told reporters during an Oval Office event, "We determined that after really a tremendous amount of study with some of the best architects in the world, we determined that really knocking it down, trying to use a little section, you know, the East Wing was not much.
 It was not much left from the original" and "In order to do it properly, we had to take down the existing structure."

 The next day, on October 23, photos from the Associated Press showed that the entire East Wing, including the East Colonnade and the White House Family Theater, had been demolished.

-Tours of the White House, whose visitors normally entered through the East Wing, were discontinued in August and scheduled to resume on a limited scale in December, with visitors entering through the North Portico of the Executive Residence.
+Tours of the White House, whose visitors normally entered through the East Wing, were discontinued in August and resumed on a limited scale in December, with visitors entering through the North Portico of the Executive Residence.

-On November 10, Trump told Fox News that "I could’ve built the ballroom around it [the East Wing], but it would not have been—" He did not finish the sentence, later resuming: "I didn’t want to sacrifice a great ballroom for an OK ballroom by leaving it [the East Wing] right smack in the middle."
+On November 10, Trump told Fox News that "I could've built the ballroom around it [the East Wing], but it would not have been—" He did not finish the sentence, later resuming: "I didn't want to sacrifice a great ballroom for an OK ballroom by leaving it [the East Wing] right smack in the middle."

+In January 2026, a White House spokesman said that "an unstable colonnade, water leakage, mold contamination and other problems" made demolition and building a new structure "the lowest total cost ownership and most effective long-term strategy".
+Taxpayers would pay $1 billion under a Senate Judiciary Committee proposal in May 2026 to cover "above-ground and below-ground security features".
+An additional $400 million in private donations would be used, according to Trump, for the above-ground ballroom.